Navid200/xDrip/docs/Nightscout/VirtualMachine.md

 ---

 ### ⚠️ WARNING!
 This virtual machine is strictly for hosting Nightscout.
-Do not use it for personal or work-related activities, including banking, trading, shopping, or development.
+Do not use it for work, banking, trading, shopping, or development.
 <br/>

 ---

-Go to "Compute Engine" > "VM Instances".
+Go to "Compute Engine"  &#8594; "VM Instances".

 Select "Create Instance".
 ![](./images/CreateInstance.png)

-Select all the items mentioned below (those marked with stars affect cost.
+Select all the items mentioned below.
 Leave everything else as is.
 <br/>

 ---